 Large public libraries are more likely to have a special service program for teens.
 However, even if the library is small it should develop at least some services to respond to the needs of this age group.
 A designated collection of materials selected to appeal to young adults would be a good start.
 A library program or programs designed to appeal to young adults is another way of serving this group.
-A primary reason that many young adults come to the library is to gather information for school assignments.
-Work with teachers and school librarians to ensure that students don't have false expectations of what kinds of resources are available in your library and make this as positive an experience as possible.
-Many schools now have student community service programs.
-Identify library projects with which students can assist.
+Libraries may develop a Teen Advisory Board, or Teen Leadership Council to help create, plan and facilitate teen programming.
+A youth-led approach provides opportunities for teens to cultivate leadership skills, and nurture 21st Century Skills (communication, collaboration, creativity, and critical thinking).
+Many small and rural libraries do not have the staffing capacity to have a specialized teen services librarian.
+Partnering with other educational and cultural agencies, the school district and your teen patrons is a great place to start building teen services.